 As I continued to understand the phenomenon of the rise of the marketing operations function, I created a four-stage Marketing Ops maturity model.
 I have found in working with hundreds of companies that just proving the direction and the key landmarks is highly valuable on this journey.
 Every company is unique with their own distinctive set of characteristics and in the early days of marketing transformation, providing direction is a big help.

 Sneak Peek of the Marketing Operations Maturity Model

-The MO Maturity Model includes a general description, charter, key responsibilities, strategy, people, process, technology/data, customer, and results for each stage of MO maturity.
+The MOps Maturity Model includes a general description, charter, key responsibilities, strategy, people, process, technology/data, customer, and results for each stage of MOps maturity.
 Here is a synopsis of the general description.

 Stage 1: Reactive

 A Reactive MOps capability is an ad-hoc response to the tsunami of technology and change.
 MOps functions as decentralized collection of marketing ops tasks from disparate groups and with no central vision or leadership.
 It is also a reactive effort to show the results of marketing campaigns, investment in core technology and revenue results.
 This stage typically begins with the use of a marketing automation platform and the addition of a team member to be the technology specialists on the marketing team.
 Additional MOps skills might come from other parts of the company and might include data, technology and integration knowledge, analytics, and reporting.

 A Proactive – Decentralized MOps capability is characterized by the understanding of the need to develop this capability but not yet having full commitment to a budget or function.
 This stage typically begins with a lower level MOps manager working to build a small team that works to optimize various marketing technology investments and to become more efficient and effective in their technology use.
 Some best practices emerge and foundational reporting develops.
 Some investment occurs.
 Recognition of what a full MOps practice can deliver in terms of value to the firm happens in this stage and sets up for the next stage.